secureCodeBox/documentation/docs/contributing/integrating-a-hook/values.yaml.md

 The `image` field specifies the Docker image that is used for your hook.
 The `repository` specifies Registry and Namespace and `tag` defines the desired image tag.
 These are the only mandatory fields for a hook to work.

+## Labels

+Adds Kubernetes labels to the Hook definition.
+See the [Hooks HowTo](/docs/how-tos/hooks#hook-selector) for examples on how to use it.

 ## Priority